tivrfoa/linux-kernel-development/README.md

 # linux-kernel-development
-Things might might help with Linux Kernel Development
+Things which might help with Linux Kernel Development